(Credit: Imago/Getty Images)

 It is believed chairman Daniel Levy has been holding out for a deal in excess of £20million.

-Daniel Levy, Tottenham looking menacing
+Daniel Levy, Tottenham

 Harry Kane in line for sensational Tottenham return

-In terms of transfer activity, Football Insider revealed on 8 August Harry Kane could be in line for a sensational Tottenham return.
+In terms of transfer activity, Football Insider revealed on 8 August Harry Kane could be in line for a sensational Tottenham return

 While any move is extremely unlikely to happen this month, talk about the 32-year-old’s future is expected to accelerate in January and into next summer’s transfer window.